plenoptic-org/plenoptic/README.md

 In recent years, [adversarial
 examples](https://openai.com/blog/adversarial-example-research/) have
-demonstrated how difficult it is to understand how models make sense of the images they view.
-The space of all possible images is impossibly vast and difficult to explore, so that even training a model on millions of images represent just a small fraction of all that could be shown. `plenoptic` is a python library that provides tools to help researchers better understand their models by using optimization to generate novel images.
+demonstrated how difficult it is to understand how models make sense of the images they process.
+The space of all possible images is impossibly vast and difficult to explore, so that even training a model on millions of images represent just a small fraction of all that could be shown. `plenoptic` is a python library that provides tools to help researchers better understand their models by using optimization to synthesize novel images.
 These images allow researchers to gain a sense for what features the model ignores and what it considers important, and they can be used in experiments for further model testing and validation.